olejnjak/Torino/README.md

 `TORINO_GCP_BUCKET` - name of bucket that will be used for storage<br>
 `TORINO_GCP_SERVICE_ACCOUNT_PATH` - location of service account that will be used for access to specified bucket

+### Environment configuration

+Here you can find additional environment variables that can configure Torino behavior

+`TORINO_LOG_LEVEL` - set to `debug` if you want to increase verbosity of output

 ## Naming

 If you wonder why is Torino named after this Italian 🇮🇹  city, it is quite simple.
 As it works on top of [Carthage 🇹🇳][carthage] and is inspired by [Rome 🇮🇹][rome] and I am a fan of Juventus FC 🖤🤍 it was quite natural to name it this way 😎